 back to the top

-The start of World War II had a major impact of on our community and congregation.
-The November 1939 church newsletter (The Heights-Terian which began publication in June 1939) reprinted a statement from the Ministers’ Peace Covenant in New York, “Christian Pacifist Faith – An Affirmation” which called for church to applaud peace and denounce war.
-Many church members struggled with the call of their faith to speak against war at a time of increasing evil in the world.
-But by December 1941, the Heights-Terian listed many church members in the service and provided news about them, demonstrating our congregation’s efforts 60 years ago to remember our fellow members serving in the military around the world at Christmas time.
+World War II had a major impact of on the congregation.
+The November 1939 church newsletter (The Heights-Terian, which began publication in June 1939) reprinted a statement from the Ministers’ Peace Covenant in New York, Christian Pacifist Faith – An Affirmation, which called for church to applaud peace and denounce war.
+But many members struggled with the call of their faith to speak against war at a time of increasing evil in the world, and by the end of 1941, The Heights-Terian listed and provided news about many members in the service.

 back to the top